9beach/mpv-config/README.md

 This script gives **mpv** the capability to copy and paste file paths and URLs.
-You can paste and play multiple lines of media file paths, media URLs, and HTML page URLs embedding media including YouTube, Twitter, Twitch.tv, Naver, Kakao...
+You can paste and play multiple lines of media file paths, media URLs, and HTML page URLs including YouTube, Twitter, Twitch.tv, Naver, Kakao...

-To play media from their HTML page URLs, you need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp) in your system.
+To play media from their URLs, you need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp) in your system.
 For _Microsoft Windows_ users, just copy `yt-dlp.exe` to `C:\Windows\System\` or `mpv.exe` directory.